Read all about it! Harlow Harrier Celebrates First Printed Edition

 The Harlow Harrier, founded in September 2010, is celebrating its first printed issue after kind donations from Barratt Homes.

-After the Harlow Star closed earlier this year, Harlow residents were left without a printed news source.
+After the Harlow Star closed earlier this year, Harlow residents were left without a free printed news source.

 Until now, the Harlow Harrier was solely distributed online and managed by NCTJ journalism students at Harlow College between September and June.